The Hope Probe moves to an elliptical orbit to monitor the Deimos satellite.

 Dubai: Yamama Badwan

-The Emirates Mars Exploration Project, the “Probe of Hope”, is preparing to move to a new orbit that allows unprecedented observation of the moon “Deimos”, the smallest of the two moons of Mars, with a series of flights close to its orbit, about 150 km, coinciding with its celebration of its second year around the red planet.
+The Emirates Mars Exploration Project, the “Probe of Hope”, is preparing to move to a new orbit that allows unprecedented observation of the moon “Deimos”, the smallest of the two moons of Mars, with a series of flights close to its orbit, regarding 150 km, coinciding with its celebration of its second year around the red planet.

 This came in a press conference organized by the Emirates Space Agency, yesterday, at the Museum of the Future in Dubai, in which each of: Eng.
 Project science team leader.

 This step witnesses the transition of the “Hope Probe” to a new elliptical orbit around Mars, by relying on a change in speed, or the so-called “delta V”, with the aim of completing the “Lambert” maneuver and changing its orbit, which contributes to facilitating observations of the “Deimos” moon.
-In addition to continuing his mission to collect data about the atmosphere of the red planet.
+In addition to continuing his mission to collect data regarding the atmosphere of the red planet.

 Quality addition

-Mohsen Al-Awadi explained that with the completion of the basic mission of the Hope Probe, and after making sure that its scientific equipment is still working efficiently and with high quality, its mission has been extended for two Earth years, a “Martian year”, and any image that the probe will take of the “Deimos” moon will be new to the world, in In light of the lack of information and images of it, the project team will make minor changes in the orbit of the probe, which qualifies it to capture this data, which will constitute a qualitative addition to the scientific community.
+Mohsen Al-Awadi explained that with the completion of the basic mission of the Hope Probe, and following making sure that its scientific equipment is still working efficiently and with high quality, its mission has been extended for two Earth years, a “Martian year”, and any image that the probe will take of the “Deimos” moon will be new to the world, in In light of the lack of information and images of it, the project team will make minor changes in the orbit of the probe, which qualifies it to capture this data, which will constitute a qualitative addition to the scientific community.

 scientific goals